-The Christian apocalypse story is one that is still inserting itself into the genre, most recently in the 2014 Nicolas Cage Left Behind film (which I did not watch and don’t need to, because I think we all get the idea).
+The Christian apocalypse is one that is still inserting itself into the genre, most recently in the 2014 Nicolas Cage Left Behind film (which I did not watch and don’t need to, because I think we all get the idea).
 The only reason that version of the Christian end-of-days is not a natalist orgy apoc-pile is because all the innocent little babies have been raptured up to God and God no longer needs humans to be good Christian breeders.
 But Left Behind fills a grey area: it is not post-apocalyptic, only apocalyptic—and it is something desired to happen (by Christians).
 The desire, coming either from revenge on sinners or for peace on earth, is what makes the story and all its versions ambiguous.
 What comes after said apocalypse depends on your interpretation and belief (i.e. what does “heaven on earth” mean to you?
 Will we be defined as human at that point?
 Will breeding even be a concept?
 All this is irrelevant and beside the point…).
-Whatever happens post-Christian apocalypse, at its core, it has no focus on children or future generations; it is a focus of the past and present being given “eternal life”—not adding new life.
+Whatever happens, the post-Christian apocalypse, at its core, has no focus on children or future generations; it is a focus of the past and present being given “eternal life”—not adding new life.

 The Christian apocalypse subverts the natalist trope and instead places hope in Christ or some version of heaven.
-The Christian apocalypse does not hinge on whether or not you think having children is a moral issue, though today the Christian stance seems to be so go ahead and breed anyway (as seen with generalized, conservative Christian stances on birth control, family values, and their view of the world as a disposable resource).
+The Christian apocalypse does not hinge on whether or not you think having children is a moral issue, though today the Christian stance seems to be so go ahead and breed anyway (as seen with generalized, conservative Christian platforms on birth control, family values, and their view of the world as a disposable resource).
 Thus, since it is a story recounted and upheld by pro-natalists, we cannot claim that the Christian apocalypse, as story, is anti-natalist.
 At best, it is neutral.
 It still breaks from the norm and can highlight what the “norm” is for this genre, however.